BHARAT ELECTRONICS LTD (NSE: BEL) Q3 2026 Earnings Call dated Jan. 28, 2026

 Manoj Jain

-These all projects I can’t tell you today because some of the projects are multi vendor also.
-Many projects are definitely nomination basis because of our continuous efforts which we have done over last five plus years to develop the critical technology modules for those programs.
+These all projects I can’t tell you today because some of the projects are multi-vendor also.
+Many projects are definitely nomination-based because of our continuous efforts, which we have done over last five plus years to develop the critical technology modules for those programs.
 So we are confident overall there is a big list of projects for us.
-In that list of almost 30 plus items are there which are minimum thousand plus crore business for us in next few years.
+In that list of almost 30-plus items are there, which are minimum INR1,000 plus crore business for us in next few years.
 So that is a big list.

-And we have done reasonably good R and D already for them.
+And we have done reasonably good R&D already for them.
 And as I told Kusha is one such program where we have done very good investment further.
-And we are hoping it will be another QRFM for us.
-So these type of A two, three big programs definitely will take care of a big order book at the end of the year.
+And we are hoping it will be another QRSAM for us.
+So these type of a two, three big programs definitely will take care of a big order book at the end of the year.
+And then this smaller INR1,000 crore, INR2,000 crore, INR3,000 crore, INR4,000 crore worth of orders definitely will take care of our overall growth of more than 15%.

 Bhalchandra Vasant Shinde

-And sir, whenever a new order like QR Sam Kusha program starts executing, is it fair to assume that our margins will have some dilution?
+And, sir, whenever a new order like QRSAM Kusha program starts executing, is it fair to assume that our margins will have some dilution?
 Because there the indigenization component will be at the lowest level.
 And over a period of time you ramp up in the indigenization.

 Manoj Jain

-So overall indigenization level in this program is good.
-However because this program we will play slightly higher end role, the system integrator role.
-So the profit actually will be shared by large industry partners, MSME partners also.
-So we may have slightly lesser margins in this project.
-But overall projects will be very good profitable for company and for our MSME and other partners.
+But overall, projects will be very good profitable for company and for our MSME and other partners.
 So definitely that’s why we told we have a logical mix.
-Some projects we are working as a system integrator, some projects we are working from ground up like at Component level or subsystem level also.
+Some projects we are working as a system integrator, some projects we are working from ground up like at component level or subsystem level also.
+So our value addition varies from I told you around 40%, 45% to something like 10% to 15%, depending upon the type of program.

-So our value addition varies from I told you around 40 45% to something like 10 to 15% depending upon the type of program.
-So because of that our EBITDA margins etc that’s why I told it is a complex equation and with that fly average only we told last year there’s 27% and this year also we are sticking on to 27.
-Next year April we will come back to you with our guidance for next year based on that year product mix and what type of products are there and what type of value addition in each product which we are anticipating in those programs.
+So, because of that, our EBITDA margins, etc., that’s why I told it is a complex equation, and with that fly average only we told last year there’s 27%, and this year also we are sticking on to 27%.
+Next year April we will come back to you with our guidance for next year based on that year product mix and what type of products are there and what type of value addition in each product, which we are anticipating in those programs.

 Bhalchandra Vasant Shinde

-Got it, Got it.
+Got it.
 Thanks.

 Prathamesh Rane